 James Lai is a contemporary landscape painter based in Sydney, Australia.
-He sees the landscape as a theatrical play and reflection of society, with its various characters and elements of movement, drama and mood.
-All the elements interact in a way that gives each landscape a unique quality and his works tell their stories.
+He sees the the landscape as a theatrical play, with its range of elemental characters and the dynamism of movement, drama and mood.

 Finalist - Northern Beaches Environment Art and Design Prize (2021)

 Finalist - Gosford Art Prize (2020)

 Finalist - Greenway Art Prize (2020)